Classic 1950’s House Dresses And Nighties

 Playful Patterns

-Polka Dots and Stripes: Polka dots became a staple of 1950’s fashion – gracing dresses, skirts, and blouses alike.
+Polka Dots and Stripes: Polka dots became a staple of 1950’s fashion – gracing dresses, skirts, and blouses -including nightwear.
 Stripes, both thick and thin, gave garments a fun, nautical twist.

 Gingham and Florals: Gingham check patterns, especially in dresses and skirts, were synonymous with 1950’s style.
-Floral prints, ranging from dainty rosebuds to bolder blooms, also became popular.
+Floral prints, ranging from dainty rosebuds to bolder blooms, also became popular, with nighties.

 Silhouettes and Shapes